 - 1. Phasing of the pilot project: In collaboration with the principals of the identified schools, the municipality decided to carry out six projects in the first phase (2015) and three projects in the second phase (2016). - 2.
-Impact studies and awareness by the municipality: Updating the School Travel Plan to encourage active transportation, dissemination of information, study of mobility dynamics, etc. - 3.
-Regulations and implementation: Adoption of an Experimental Traffic Regulation Order (ETRO) and implementation of signage warning motorists of the closure of the street during the beginning and ending of the school day for the eight-month study period.
+Impact studies and awareness by the municipality:Updating the travel plan to encourage active transportation, dissemination of information, study of mobility dynamics, etc. - 3.
+Regulations and implementation: Adoption of an Experimental Traffic Regulation Order (ETRO) and implementation of signage warning motorists of the closure of the street during the beginning and ending of the school day during the eight-month study period.

-- 4. Evaluation of the pilot projects: The idea is to continue the project on a permanent basis, based on the results of the impact study, which examined the following elements: - Changes in the use of cars for transporting children to and from school - Increased walking as a means of transportation to school - Moving drop-off points further from the school for children who continue to be driven by their parents - Speed and volume of traffic - Air quality in the targeted sector - Acceptability of the project by the local community (parents, children, residents, etc.)
+- 4. Evaluation of the pilot projects: With a view to continue the project on a permanent basis, based on the results of the impact study, which accounted for the following elements: - Evolution of the use of the car for moving children to their schools - Increased walking as a means of transportation to school - At the drop-off points for children who continue to be returned by their parents - Speed and volume of traffic - Air quality in the targeted sector - Acceptability of the project by the local community (parents, children, residents, etc.)